ICC4103-202010-WebTech/course-project-jcastro-rlemay/README.md

             - You can vote for an event date in the events that shows you that there's a poll available (a button that says "poll"), you can only vote once in every event, so don't try to vote again, because you'll not be able.

         4.5 Invite guests.
-            - To invite guest, you have to go to the event profile, and go to the "Invited Users section"
+            - To invite guest, you have to go to the event profile, and go to the "Invited Users section" and press the "+" button and it'll take you to a list of all the users there are and you can invite anyone you want, and after inviting him he'll be erased from that list, so you can't invite someone who's already invited.

+        4.6 Delete event.
+            - This and the 4.7 section where explained in the 1.2 section.

+        4.8 Add comment.
+            - This was explained in the 1.3 section.

+        4.9 View comments.
+            - As said before, you can see all the comments that an event has in the events page.

+    5) Search.
+        - All this points will be resumed, because you can get them all the same way.
+            - In the navbar there's a search form where you can search anything requested in the section 5, and when you press the "search" button you'll be taken to a new page with all of the results.

+            - This results can filtered, with the "search by" label, where you choose the results you want to get.